LamaMQ/protocol/PROTOCOL.md

 Field | Description
 ------|-------------
 [message header](#structure-message-header) | The message header with, message type = 0
-error code | If error code = 0, no error, the message was processed successfuly.
+error code | If error code = 0, no error, the message was processed successfully.
 [Error code will match the errors listed here.](#errors) error message | Optional message if error code > 0

 ## Push message